Columns

 Dr. Paul Dake is semi-retired; moved to the Pinconning area to be near family and is submitting articles for the Journal.
 Dr. Dake has an Undergraduate degree in Physiology and M.D. degree, both from Michigan State University, the latter awarded in 1978; immediately thereafter, Family Medicine...

 Lynn Eckerle is the author of the weekly food column The Recipe Exchange along with a blog, Lynn’s Musings From a Deep Well.
 She loves country cooking, small town living and taking the back roads.
-Dear Lynn, I cannot make a decent creamy rice pudding.
-I’m hoping some readers can give me that rich...
+Dear Lynn, Does anyone have a recipe for lasagna, either vegetarian or not? - Sherm from Bay City...

 Pages